pritykinlab/InterDomain/README.md

 1) Download the Treg `.mcool` file

-- Download the Treg `.mcool` file from <LINK> and note its path on your machine.
-If using a multi-resolution `.mcool`, reference a specific resolution using a Cooler URI, e.g. `path/to/Treg_all.mcool::/resolutions/50000`.
+- Download the Treg `.mcool` file from https://drive.google.com/drive/folders/1bsxRWz-5rAUNe-3OctKurxgIj7hCoTOs?usp=sharing and note its path on your machine.
+Reference a specific resolution using a Cooler URI, e.g. `path/to/Treg_all.mcool::/resolutions/50000`.

 2) Run intra-chromosomal metadomain calling